 Private insurers have been recording good growth in the non-life insurance sector.
 In fact, since the financial year 2019, private non-life insurers are leading ahead of public insurers in terms of market share.
 Traditionally, the non-life market in the country has been dominated by motor vehicle insurance due to mandatory third-party liability.
 However, health insurance has emerged as the fastest growing segment in recent years due to growing awareness regarding healthcare along with high out-of-pocket healthcare expenses.

-The government of India has also invested in a number of initiatives to boost the insurance industry.
-In September 2018, the National Health Protection Scheme was launched under Ayushman Bharat Yojana to provide coverage of up to 500 thousand Indian rupees to vulnerable families below poverty line.
-In fiscal year 2018, around 359 million people were covered under government-sponsored health insurance schemes, and this was expected to reach over 526 million people by financial year 2030.
+The government of India has also invested in several initiatives to boost the insurance industry.
+In September 2018, the National Health Protection Scheme was launched under Ayushman Bharat Yojana to provide coverage of up to 500 thousand Indian rupees to vulnerable families below the poverty line.
+In the fiscal year 2018, around 359 million people were covered under government-sponsored health insurance schemes, and this was expected to reach over 526 million people by the financial year 2030.

 Apart from these schemes, the government announced the proposal to liberalize foreign direct investments in the insurance sector from 49% in 2021 to 74% in 2022 opening up robust opportunities for the sector in the coming years.
 Additionally, India's insurance sector is witnessing a surge of insurtech startups and businesses across the value chain.
 In the future, India's insurance companies would need to leverage technology within the organization and for customer interaction to untap the full potential of the market and insurtechs are expected to play a key role in the transformation of the insurance sector.